The dual actions, equivariant autoequivalences and stable tilting objects: Forgetful and obstruction homomorphisms

 In this section, we investigate when the forgetful homomorphism (\ref{equ:forg}) is surjective.
-It turns out that the obstruction homomorphism from the autoequivalence group to the second cohomology group plays a role.
+It turns out that the obstruction homomorphism from the autoequivalence group to the second cohomological group plays a role.

 Throughout, we work over a fixed field $k$.
-Let $\mathcal{C}$ be a linear category such that its center $Z(\mathcal{C})=k$.
-Let $G$ be a group with a fixed linear $G$-action $\{F_g, \varepsilon_{g, h}|\; g, h\in G\}$ on $\mathcal{C}$.
+Let $\mathcal{C}$ be a $k$-linear category such that its center $Z(\mathcal{C})=k$.
+Let $G$ be a group with a fixed $k$-linear $G$-action $\{F_g, \varepsilon_{g, h}|\; g, h\in G\}$ on $\mathcal{C}$.